 A good tool to manage time in this phase is the "1/3 - 2/3 Rule."
 Once you have set a date for your action, during the PREPARE phase, 1/3 of the time should be spent planning, while 2/3 of the time should be spent coordinating actions the implement your plan.
-You should have 1/3 of the available time to figure out what you want to do, leaving 2/3 of the available time open for the work it takes to get there.
+You should have 1/3 of the available time to figure out what you want to do, leaving 2/3 of the available time open for the work to get there.

-You will, of course, tweak and revise as you go, but keeping the 1/3-2/3 Rule in mind will help you from getting overwhelmed at the last minute!
+You will, of course, tweak and revise as you go, but keeping this in mind will help you from getting overwhelmed at the last minute!

-Your plans have been made (subject to change).
+Plans have been made (subject to change).
 You understand the tasks that need done and have different members assigned to tackle them all.
 In the days leading up to your action, it is now time to COORDINATE the final preparations and set your action up for success!